LONDON WOMEN’S CLINIC IS OPEN

 - Complete the COVID-19 Screening Questionnaire and associated documentation (patient code of conduct and patient information leaflet) prior to treatment starting and at the start of any treatment cycle.
-If your circumstances change and symptoms develop you must not enter the clinic but instead contact the clinic so the situation can be discussed.
+If your circumstances change and symptoms develop you must not enter the clinic but instead, please contact us so we can make alternative arrangements for you.

 - Wear a face covering at all times when you are in the clinic.
 A mask will be provided if you don’t have one.

-Initially, care is being provided through our clinics in Harley Street, London Bridge, Canterbury, Cardiff, Bristol and Darlington.
+Our clinics in Harley Street, London Bridge, Canterbury, Cardiff, Bristol and Darlington are open.
+Our Brentwood clinic will open on 17th September.
 We will provide further updates on plans for other clinics on our website over the next few weeks.

 We have put a range of measures in place to limit the risk of virus transmission to patients and staff.
 These have been approved by the HFEA and are outlined in our patient information document.
 They include restricting the number of people in the clinic, steps to maintain social distancing, and the use of PPE.
 It is also important that all patients and staff are ‘screened’ before attending the clinic in order to assess risk of being infected, transmitting the virus, or of complications on becoming infected.
 For this reason, prior to attending the clinic, we will ask you to complete a 'Patient Triage Health Questionnaire' which allows us to assess whether you have a higher than normal risk of acquiring or transmitting COVID-19, and to read and sign a 'Patient Code of Conduct' to confirm you understand and will help us implement the measures we are taking to minimise the risk of viral transmission.